 BABYMETAL & Spiritbox – My Queen.
-Lyrics & Meaning
+Lyrics Meaning: Finding Freedom in the Flames

 Shinobiyoru kage kono yoru ni toke